Located in Central Oregon, proudly serving the Pacific Northwest.

 1.1 This specification applies to thin-bed mortar for autoclaved aerated concrete (AAC) masonry.

-1.2 The testing laboratory performing these test methods shall be evaluated in accordance with Practice C1093.
+1.2 The testing laboratory performing these test methods shall be evaluated by Practice C1093.

 1.3 The values stated in inch-pound units are to be regarded as standard.
 The values given in parentheses are mathematical conversions to SI units that are provided for information only and are not considered standard.